Diphenylchlorarsine: Chemical warfare

 Diphenylchlorarsine was used as a chemical weapon on the Western front during the trench warfare of World War I. It belongs to the class of chemicals classified as vomiting agents.
 Other such agents are diphenylcyanoarsine (DC) and diphenylaminechlorarsine (DM, Adamsite).
 Diphenylchlorarsine was sometimes believed to penetrate the gas masks of the time and to cause violent sneezing, forcing removal of the protecting device.
 The Germans called it Maskenbrecher (mask breaker), together with other substances with similar effects, such as Adamsite, diphenylarsincyanide, and diphenylaminarsincyanide.
 This gas did not actually penetrate masks any better than other gases.

-Safety
+DA (military code and acronym for diphenylchloroarsine) is a precursor to DC (diphenylcyanoarsine), generated by the reaction of an aqueous solution of sodium cyanide and DA (DC process, NaCN method), with cyanide being used in excess of 5%, for military purposes.

+Toxicity

 Diphenylchlorarsine is known to cause sneezing, coughing, headache, salivation, and vomiting.
-China and Japan are negotiating remediation of stocks of a variety of organoarsenic weapons, including chlorodiphenylarsine, dumped in northeastern China after Japan's numerous invasions of China.
+China and Japan are negotiating remediation of stocks of a variety of organoarsenic weapons, including diphenylchlorarsine, dumped in northeastern China after Japan's numerous invasions of China.